MarcoFernandez14/stock-analysis/README.md

 Steve now wants to expand the dataset to include the entire stock market over the last few years.
 Although the code works well for a dozen stocks, it might not work as well for thousands of stocks.
 And if it does, it may take a long time to execute.

 ### Purpose
-The ourpoise is to edit or **refactor** the code to loop through all the data one time in order to collect the same information than in the original analysis but more efficiently.
-The efficeincy of the code will be evaluated according to the time it takes to run.
+The purpose is to edit or **refactor** the code to loop through all the data one time in order to collect the same information than in the original analysis but more efficiently.
+The efficiency of the code will be evaluated according to the time it takes to run.

 ## Results
 ### Code refactoring.